UiL-OTS-labs/ZEP-Four-Image-Visual-World/README.md

 Followed by a question page where the participant can choose 1 of 2 options.
 Question page will be left empty if the qtext and qword are left empty.

+Note: button box orientation is with the cable on the RIGHT.
+Then the left button is the left choice and the right button the right choice.

 #Pseudorandomisation
 Current pseudorandomisation rules:
 * First item must be a filler item.